Combining Fine-Tuning and LLM-based Agents for Intuitive Smart Contract Auditing with Justifications: Related Work

-With the advent of large language models (LLMs), researchers are utilizing not only traditional deep learning models but also LLMs for vulnerability detection.
+With the advent of large language models, researchers are not only utilizing traditional deep learning models but also LLMs for vulnerability detection.
 For example, Ullah et al.~\cite{ullahCanLargeLanguage2023b} evaluated LLMs on vulnerability detection tasks and found that they may not perform well.
 Fu et al.~\cite{fuChatGPTVulnerabilityDetection2023a} further analyzed the gap for LLMs in detecting vulnerabilities.
 Thapa et al.~\cite{thapaTransformerBasedLanguageModels2022b} leveraged LLMs for software vulnerability detection, and David et al.~\cite{davidYouStillNeed2023c} used LLMs for smart contract vulnerability tasks.
 Alqarni et al.~\cite{alqarniLowLevelSource2022} fine-tuned the BERT model~\cite{devlinBERTPretrainingDeep2019b} for source code vulnerability detection.
-Sun et al.~\cite{sunLLM4VulnUnifiedEvaluation2024a} conducted an empirical study to find out how to enhance the ability of LLMs to detect vulnerabilities.
-In addition, Mathews et al.~\cite{mathewsLLbezpekyLeveragingLarge2024a}, Hu et al.~\cite{huLargeLanguageModelPowered2023b}, and Purba et al.~\cite{purbaSoftwareVulnerabilityDetection2023a} made efforts to utilize LLMs for detecting vulnerabilities.
-Some research also fused large language models with tradition program analysis methods.
+Sun et al.~\cite{sunLLM4VulnUnifiedEvaluation2024a} proposed an unified evaluation framework, LLM4Vuln, to enhance the ability of LLMs to detect vulnerabilities.
+Some research also fused large language models with traditional program analysis methods.
 Sun et al.~\cite{sunGPTScanDetectingLogic2023c} proposed GPTScan for smart contracts, leveraging static program analysis to reduce the false positives of LLMs.
 Li et al.~\cite{liHitchhikerGuideProgram2023a} proposed LLift for integrating LLMs with static analysis tools.
+SmartInv~\cite{wang2024smartinv} and PropertyGPT~\cite{liu2024propertygpt} further integrated large language models with formal verification methods, aiming not only to detect vulnerabilities but also to prove that a piece of code is secure.

 However, all these studies have not tuned domain-specific knowledge into the models themselves, focusing only on the knowledge from the pre-training dataset or the vulnerable code segment itself, which could not effectively detect logic bugs.